yours-truly-anshika/javascript-exercises/13-amazon-project/README.md

 ## 13g.
 We'll add some more products to the page.

-  + Inside data/products.js add some more objects to the array.
+  + Inside [data/products.js](./project-folder/data/products.js) add some more objects to the array.
   + For the id, use any id that you want, like 'id1', 'id2' etc. (just make sure its unique).
-  + For the image, I've provided "images/products/backpack.jpg" and "images/products/umbrella.jpg" or find an image yourself online.
+  + For the image, I've provided "[images/products/backpack.jpg](./project-folder/images/products/backpack.jpg)" and "[images/products/umbrella.jpg](./project-folder/images/products/umbrella.jpg)" or find an image yourself online.
   + For the name, rating and priceCents, use any values that you want.

 ---

 > **SOLUTION :**

++ View full code here: [product.js](project-folder/data/products.js)

+---

+## 13h.
+We'll review some JavaScript shortcuts we can use.
+In [amazon.js](./project-folder/scripts/amazon.js):

+  + Search for the code 'const productId = button.dataset.productId;' and use the destructuring shortcut to simplify it.
+  + Search for 'cart.push({' and use shorthand property in the 2 lines below this code.

+---

+> **SOLUTION :**

++ View full code here: [product.js](project-folder/data/products.js)

 ---